trrapp12/fantasy-slayer/README.md

 <br/>

->“This is the land of Narnia,'
->said the Faun,
->'where we are now; all that lies between the lamp-post
->and the great castle of Cair Paravel on the eastern sea.”
+> “One day, you will be old enough to start reading fairytales again.”
+>
-― C.S.
+> -― C.S.
 Lewis, The Chronicles of Narnia

 *For the user, this is a visually stunning fantasy quest to save the world from the grasp of an eternal threat.
 You will cycle through 5 heroes and use your attack dice and your spell cards to try and conquer the evil ZedFire.*